Anstisia alba

 Description

 A small species of frog reaching up to 2.5 cm in body length.
 It has a brown or grey back, with distinct rows of dark brown bumps along each side of the middle.
 The belly is white, with a pale yellow tinge.
 The pupil is horizontal, and the iris is dark brown.
 Fingers and toes are unwebbed, both without discs.
 Juveniles have a black belly, with metallic blue specks.
-This species was previously in the genus Geocrinia, but recent research has recognised this species, along with three other closely related species, as distinct and placed them in the newly-described genus Anstisia, in honour of Australian Museum Research Associate Dr Marion Anstis.
+This species was previously in the genus Geocrinia, but research published in 2022 recognised this species, along with three other closely related species, as distinct and placed them in the newly-described genus Anstisia, in honour of Australian Museum Research Associate Dr Marion Anstis.

 Breeding Biology